How to benchmark competition conversion rates using Alexa in two super simple steps

 - Your Conversion Rate = Y * Time Spent on Site as shown by Alexa (in seconds)

-- Your Conversion Rate = Z * Page views / user as shown by Alexa
+- Your Conversion Rate = Z * Page views/user as shown by Alexa

-The reason we don’t use your actual bounce rate, time spent, and page views data is because you don’t have that data for your competitors.
+The reason we don’t use your actual bounce rate, time spent, and page views data is that you don’t have that data for your competitors.
 You only know what Alexa says about your website and what Alexa says about your competitors.
 So it is better to work on the Alexa data that is freely available and uses the same methodology all across.

-As an example of SEOMoz, Alexa tells the bounce rate, time spent on site and page views / user is 50.7%, 219.7 seconds and 3.2 respectively.
-Using this data, we get the values of X, Y and Z as:
+As an example of SEOMoz, Alexa tells the bounce rate, time spent on site, and page views/user is 50.7%, 219.7 seconds, and 3.2 respectively.
+Using this data, we get the values of X, Y, and Z as:

 - X = 4% / (1 / 50.7 %) = 201.6